loizos01/IntelPTtracer/README.md

 I really appreciate taking the time to take a look, this means a lot to me.

 The perf_pt folder contains the collect,decode and ptxed_util files.
-I am extending a library afound written in rust/C thats why there is some garbage code in them.
+I am extending a library I found written in rust/C thats why there is some garbage code in them.
 Ptxed_util is a stripped down version of ptxed tool you provided with libipt.

 test2_copy is the main file, which contains the dummy code we discussed in the issue #93.
 The issue am facing is what we discussed in #93